Hosted by Zagreb Zoo, Croatia (17-20 May, 2022)

 Your Zoo Zagreb team

-The furtherance of wildlife conservation has become the predominant objective of EAZA and its members.
-It's now clear that the zoo and aquarium community's role in conservation extends far beyond helping to save endangered species through ex situ breeding programmes.
-Through their links with in situ projects many members of EAZA are active in the conservation of habitats and entire ecosystems.
-The EAZA Conservation Forum is a biennial event bringing together over 100 representatives of zoos and aquariums, conservation organisations and in situ conservation projects for three days of workshops, presentations and other activities.
+The furtherance of wildlife conservation has become the predominant objective of EAZA and its Members.
+It is clear that the zoo and aquarium community's role in conservation extends far beyond helping to save species through ex situ population management programmes.
+Through their links with in situ projects and professionals many Members of EAZA are active in the conservation of species, habitats and entire ecosystems.
+The EAZA Conservation Forum is a biennial event bringing together over 150 representatives of zoos and aquariums, conservation organisations, Universities and in situ conservation projects for three days to share knowledge, expertise and build bridges.

-From 19 – 23 May 2020, the EAZA Conservation Forum will be hosted by Zagreb Zoo in Croatia (CANCELLED)
+From 17 – 20 May 2022, the EAZA Conservation Forum will be hosted by Zagreb Zoo in Croatia

 The location of the venue is: